Automated Code Repair

 Vast Amounts of Code Have Many Security Vulnerabilities

-CERT Division Source Code Analysis Laboratory (SCALe) reviews of software from the Department of Defense (DoD) and other sources show that most software contains many vulnerabilities.
+CERT Division Source Code Analysis Laboratory (SCALe) reviews of software from the U.S. Department of Defense (DoD) and other sources show that most software contains many vulnerabilities.
 Most security flaws are caused by simple coding errors.
 Static analysis tools, typically used late in the development process, produce a huge number of diagnostics.
 Even after excluding false positives, the volume of true positives can overwhelm the abilities of development teams to fix the code.
 Consequently, the team eliminates only a small percentage of the vulnerabilities.
 Meanwhile, the existing installed codebases in the DoD now consist of billions of lines of C code that contain an unknown number of security vulnerabilities.

 Most analyzers provide basic diagnostics but do not provide automated fixes or code modifications.
 Integrated development environments (IDEs), such as Eclipse, offer some automated code modification.
 Some IDEs fix code that has specific compilation errors, such as Quick Fixes in Eclipse.
 While IDEs provide some refactoring options, they are not intended to change the behavior of the code; instead they improve some aspect of the design.